 The Diet Doctor policy for grading scientific evidence

-- Systematic reviews of multiple, high-quality randomized controlled trials:2 Strong evidence.
+- Systematic reviews of multiple, high-quality randomized controlled trials:3 Strong evidence.

 - Randomized controlled trials (RCTs): Moderate evidence.
 If repeated, very clear and consistent results over multiple trials: Strong evidence.

 Non-randomized controlled trials: Weak evidence.
-Note that while non-randomized trials are weak for determining the best intervention, they can provide other unique insights.3
+Note that while non-randomized trials are weak for determining the best intervention, they can provide other unique insights.4

-- Observational/epidemiological data is only seriously considered if the hazard ratio (HR) is over 2.4
+- Observational/epidemiological data is seriously considered if the hazard ratio (HR) is over 2.5

-With an HR below 2, evidence shows that the correlation is likely random and false,5 and thus it’s more likely to confuse than to inform: it is not causal evidence.
+With an HR below 2, evidence shows that the correlation is often random and false,6 and it may be more likely to confuse than to inform: Very weak evidence.